IVZ — Invesco Ltd.

 1. Key Financial Results and Metrics

-- Assets Under Management (AUM): Ended the quarter at $2.2 trillion, largely stable despite a $42 billion decline due to market volatility.
+- Assets Under Management (AUM): Ended the quarter at $2.2 trillion, stable compared to the previous quarter despite a $42 billion decline due to market volatility.
 Recent recovery has pushed AUM to approximately $2.3 trillion.

-- Net Long-Term Inflows: Achieved $21.8 billion, marking the 11th consecutive quarter of inflows and representing 4% annualized organic growth.
+- Net Long-term Inflows: Achieved $21.8 billion, marking the 11th consecutive quarter of net inflows and representing an annualized organic growth rate of 4%.

-- Net Revenues: Reported at $1.3 billion, an increase of $155 million year-over-year, driven by higher average AUM and the reclassification of QQQ to fee earnings.
+- Net Revenue: Increased to $1.3 billion, up $155 million year-over-year, driven by higher average AUM and the reclassification of QQQ to fee earnings.

 2. Strategic Updates and Business Highlights